intercontinental-academia/intercontinental-academia.github.io/content/Blog/Jakub Growiec.md

 ---
 tags:
   - Economic Growth
   - Artificial Intelligence
   - Human Capital
   - Future Economy
 published: true
 pinned: false
+post_title:
-post_title: Jakub Growiec focuses on "New Mechanisms of Economic Growth in the Age of Artificial Intelligence"
+  Jakub Growiec focuses on "New Mechanisms of Economic Growth in the Age of Artificial Intelligence"
 date: 2021-10-15T22:00:00Z
 authors:
   - name: Atrina Oraee
 image: ''
 youtube_video_id: j0Gy3kJK2Dw
 audio:
   - '1117701793'
 ---
-Have you been wondering what are the ICA4 fellows researching?

-Look no more!

 How the economy will adapt to the rise of AI is what fascinates **Jakub** and he explores **the importance of the digital revolution for global economic growth, income inequality, and factor shares**.